 These notable brain tumor deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has rain tumor as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-- Photo: Kris Connor / Getty ImagesJohn Sidney McCain III was an American politician and naval officer who served as a United States Senator from Arizona from 1987 until his death.
-He previously served two terms in the United States House of Representatives and was the Republican nominee for President of the United States in the 2008 election, which he lost to Barack Obama.
-McCain graduated from the United States Naval Academy in 1958 and followed his father and grandfatherboth four-star admiralsinto the United States Navy.
+- Photo: Kris Connor / Getty ImagesJohn Sidney McCain III (August 29, 1936 – August 25, 2018) was an American politician and military officer, who served as a United States senator from Arizona from January 1987 until his death.
+He previously served two terms in the United States House of Representatives and was the Republican nominee for president of the United States in the 2008 election, which he lost to Barack Obama.
+McCain graduated from the United States Naval Academy in 1958 and received a commission in the United States Navy.
 He became a naval aviator and flew ground-attack aircraft from aircraft carriers.
-During the Vietnam War, he was almost killed in the 1967 USS Forrestal fire.
+During the Vietnam War, he almost died in the 1967 USS Forrestal fire.
 While on a bombing mission during... more

-Ethel Merman was an American actress and singer.
-Known primarily for her belting voice and roles in musical theatre, she has been called "the undisputed First Lady of the musical comedy stage."
-Among the many standards introduced by Merman in Broadway musicals are "I Got Rhythm", "Everything's Coming Up Roses", "Some People", "Rose's Turn", "I Get a Kick Out of You", "It's De-Lovely", "Friendship", "You're the Top", and... more
+- Photo: Metaweb (FB) / Public domainEthel Merman (born Ethel Agnes Zimmermann, January 16, 1908 – February 15, 1984) was an American actress and singer.
+Known primarily for her distinctive, powerful voice and leading roles in musical theatre, she has been called "the undisputed First Lady of the musical comedy stage".Among the many standards introduced by Merman in Broadway musicals are "I Got Rhythm" (from Girl Crazy); "Everything's Coming Up Roses", "Some People", and "Rose's Turn" (from Gypsy—Merman starred as Rose in the original 1959 Broadway production); and the Cole Porter songs "It's De-Lovely" (from Red, Hot and Blue), "Friendship" (from DuBarry Was a Lady), and "I Get a Kick Out of You", "You're the Top", and... more

-George Gershwin was an American composer and pianist.
-Gershwin's compositions spanned both popular and classical genres, and his most popular melodies are widely known.
-Among his best-known works are the orchestral compositions Rhapsody in Blue and An American in Paris as well as the opera Porgy and Bess.
-Gershwin studied piano under Charles Hambitzer and composition with Rubin Goldmark and Henry Cowell.
-He began his career as a song plugger, but soon started composing Broadway theater works with Buddy DeSylva and his... more
+- Photo: uploaded by AnoopGowdaGeorge Gershwin (; born Jacob Bruskin Gershowitz, September 26, 1898 – July 11, 1937) was an American composer and pianist whose compositions spanned both popular and classical genres.
+Among his best-known works are the orchestral compositions Rhapsody in Blue (1924) and An American in Paris (1928), the songs Swanee (1919) and Fascinating Rhythm (1924), the jazz standard I Got Rhythm (1930), and the opera Porgy and Bess (1935) which spawned the hit Summertime.
+Gershwin studied piano under Charles Hambitzer and composition with Rubin Goldmark, Henry Cowell, and Joseph Brody.
+He began his career as a song plugger but soon started composing Broadway theater works with Buddy DeSylva and his... more